byu-cpe/ecen625/_labs/lab_vitis_hls.md

 export LM_LICENSE_FILE=2100@ece-xilinx.byu.edu
 ``` -->

-To run the Vitis tools you should do the following:
+To run the Vitis tools you should do the following (*Note:* Exporting the *LIBRARY_PATH* was necessary on a prevous version of Vitis, but may have been fixed in 2022 and may not be necessary):
 ```
-source /tools/Xilinx/Vitis_HLS/2020.2/settings64.sh
+source /tools/Xilinx/Vitis_HLS/2022.2/settings64.sh
 export LIBRARY_PATH=/usr/lib/x86_64-linux-gnu:$LIBRARY_PATH
 vitis_hls
 ```